 Here’s an example of indirect characterization also from Goodfellas.

 In this scene, we learn about Jimmy’s character by what he says and what he does.
-Dialogue and actions are the two most important facets of indirect characterization.
+That's why dialogue and actions are the two most important facets of indirect characterization.

 A simple approach to characterization